 Where does the term “gig worker” come from?

-Jazz musicians coined the term “gig” to refer to their paid performances, which were one-off temporary jobs—similar to some of the gig work available today.
+Jazz musicians coined the term “gig” to refer to their paid performances, which were one-off temporary jobs—similar to some of the gig jobs available today.

 The term “gig economy,” though, caught on during the influx of “flex work” popularized by online platforms like Uber, DoorDash, and TaskRabbit, which connect freelancers to the platform’s customers.

 The COVID-19 pandemic and the recession that followed drove even more people to take on short-term jobs.
-In fact, a recent survey from Upwork found that 36% of the American workforce (or about 59 million people) freelanced in the past year.
+In fact, an Upwork survey found that 39% of the American workforce (or about 60 million people) freelanced in 2022.

-But while the terms “gig workers” and “gig economy” have been popularized fairly recently, gig workers and the gig economy itself aren’t new; there has always been a market for short-term services.
+But while the terms “gig workers” and “gig economy” have been popularized fairly recently, the gig workforce and the gig economy itself aren’t new; there has always been a market for short-term services.

 What gig economy workers and independent contractors have in common